 I’d like to suggest that corporate values have had their day and we need something fresh.

-Firstly, should they reflect the reality of working in our company today, or should they be aspirational?
-We are lectured about the need for values-authenticity, but they might not be as inspiring if our chosen values were ‘pretty average, tend to be old-fashioned and a bit boring’.
+Should our values reflect the reality of working in our company today, or should they be aspirational?
+We are lectured about the need for authentic values, but they might not be as inspiring if our chosen values were ‘pretty average, tend to be old-fashioned and a bit boring’.
 It amazes me how many companies seem to pick a value out of the ether that they like the look of or think they ought to have a bit more of – and simply say, ‘this is now us’!

 The value Simplicity.
 Is simplicity always a good thing?
 Aren’t some things necessarily complex?
 Simplicity for whom?
 If it’s for our customers, then might that require our backend systems to become much more complex?